-The Essex Intergroup (EIG) is currently comprised of sixty one individual groups.
+The Essex Intergroup (EIG) is currently comprised of sixty four individual groups.
 A large percentage of whom send their group General Service Representative (GSR) to the quarterly meetings held in Chelmsford where the AA business of Essex is discussed.
 All AA groups in EIG are encouraged to pass the AA message to anyone attending, especially to the newcomer with a desire to stop drinking.
 All meetings exist to help the alcoholic into recovery- providing literature, arranging guest speakers, suggesting sponsorship and emphasising the suggestions contained in the 12 Steps of Alcoholics Anonymous.

 With the growth of AA in Great Britain, General Service Office had for some time been fostering the information of new Intergroups by re-grouping within the the existing framework.
 This led to significant changes in the London area and one result of this was that the groups south of the Thames united to form a new Intergroup in October 1973.
 The groups in the area north of the Thames were members of either the old London Intergroup or East Anglia Intergroup, the latter covering a vast area making communication between groups difficult to say the least. the time seemed right for change north of the Thames.